Lady Gaga Issued A Call To Address The Global Mental Health Crisis

 Gaga has been a staunch advocate for people living with mental illnesses as well as those who have survived sexual violence for years.
 In directing her statement to leaders in the entertainment industry, those who have the power to establish networks that would help actors, artists, writers, and others manage their mental health, she made one thing clear — she's not going to stop pushing for serious, systematic changes that will ultimately alleviate mental illness sufferers of the burden of stigma.

-If you or someone you know is struggling with mental illness, please visit the Mental Health UK website for further guidance.
+If you or someone you know is struggling with mental illness, please call the National Alliance on Mental Illness HelpLine at 1-800-950-NAMI (6264).

 Advertisement